Private Parking MythsThu Feb 2021

 False!
 Many private parking operators use ANPR cameras to manage sites.
 Still images are captured of vehicles/vehicle registrations on entry and exit to the car park.
 If a vehicle breaches the terms and conditions of the site the details are then sent to the DVLA for keeper details.
 Once the DVLA provide the keeper details a Parking Charge Notice is then sent in the post.

-Not all sites use ANPR camera technology, some use wardens in order to ensure correct use of disabled bays, parent and child bays etc. When wardens are used, motorists may be issued with a physical Parking Charge Notice (PCN) at the time but can also received a PCN through the post as with ANPR managed sites.
+Not all sites use ANPR camera technology, some use wardens in order to ensure correct use of disabled bays, parent and child bays etc. When wardens are used, motorists may be issued with a physical Parking Charge Notice (PCN) at the time but can also receive a PCN through the post as with ANPR managed sites.

 The internet is full of misconceptions about the parking industry, it is important to deal with any Parking Charge Notices received as soon as possible by either appeal or payment to avoid increased charges or litigation.